changjongkim/sc_rebuttal/new_rebuttal.md

-## A. Baselines and the PFS (R2, R3, R4)
+## A. Baselines and the parallel file system

-When the KV cache spills out of GPU HBM, how far down it spills dictates the architectural constraints. vLLM keeps it in one node's HBM.
+When the KV cache spills out of GPU HBM, how far it spills dictates the architecture. vLLM keeps it in one node's HBM.
 Mooncake disaggregates it into a cluster pool of DRAM and SSD.
-CASCADE goes one level deeper, to the PFS, the shared data-lake that the faster tiers draw from.
-In expert and multi-tenant serving, shared data grows in value and the working set outgrows any node, so this shared, high-capacity store is what KV caching needs.
+CASCADE goes deeper, to the parallel file system the faster tiers draw from.
+In expert and multi-tenant serving, the working set outgrows any node, so this shared, high-capacity store is what KV caching needs.

 However, the harder constraint is the platform.
-A batch-scheduled HPC system grants a job a time-bounded allocation released on exit, so it cannot host a coordination service that outlives the allocation.
-Mooncake's Conductor is exactly that, a standing global scheduler backed by etcd, so its exclusion is structural, not a comparison we declined.
+A batch-scheduled HPC system grants a time-bounded allocation released on exit, so it cannot host a coordination service that outlives it.
+Mooncake's Conductor is exactly that, a standing global scheduler with etcd, so its exclusion is structural, not a comparison we declined.

 The baselines follow from both.
-PDC and HDF5 are the standard parallel-I/O middleware HPC uses to stage data on the PFS, so they are the baseline at this layer.
+PDC and HDF5 are the standard parallel-I/O middleware HPC uses on the parallel file system, the baseline at this layer.
 LMCache (Disk) and LMCache (Redis) instead run inside one allocation, and LMCache (Redis) is the centralized KV-cache baseline that CASCADE's decentralized design improves on.

-## B. Novelty (R4)
+## B. Novelty

-The novelty is the daemon-free coordination that binds the mechanisms.
-To our knowledge, CASCADE is the first content-addressed, deduplicated, tiered KV cache that needs no central coordinator, which lets it run on batch-scheduled HPC.
+The novelty is the daemon-free coordination binding the mechanisms.
+To our knowledge, CASCADE is the first content-addressed, deduplicated, tiered KV cache needing no central coordinator, which lets it run on batch-scheduled HPC.
 The insight is that a KV cache is reconstructible.
 A lost or stale entry is only a cache miss, never a wrong read.
-CASCADE can therefore relax the strong consistency that general storage must enforce, and a relaxed metadata plane needs no central service.
+CASCADE can therefore relax the strong consistency general storage enforces, and a relaxed metadata plane needs no central service.
 Every node keeps a local replica synchronized by off-path MPI collectives.

 Each prior work lacks a capability CASCADE requires.